testerMike84/problem-set-4_4/README.md

 # Problem Set 4-4
-## Function Execution Context, Prototypes, Constructors, and Class Syntax
+## Function Closures, Prototypes, Constructors, and Class Syntax

 ### Short Response Section
 Answer short response questions directly in the `short-response.md` file.
 Answer questions in 2 - 3 sentences.
 Be sure to format your responses appropriately.